 But aside from therapy, they don’t say what you should do.
 We should be having dialogues on how to help the unbearably lonely.
 I’m not alone in losing my spouse of many years and feeling alienated.
 Or thinking I was going out of my skull being alone.
 Or doing things I wouldn’t have done were I not so desperate for human contact.

 Maybe the dialogue about loneliness could have a part about how to help someone who’s suffered a loss by talking to them.
 All you have to say is, “I’m sorry.
 Would you like to get a coffee and talk?”
 But people don’t seem to know that.
 I found out later that some people didn’t contact me after George died because they were uncomfortable talking about death.
 Not knowing what to say, they stayed away.

 Being lonely is stigmatizing.
 People don’t seem to get that when you’re on your own, a simple dinner out can mean the difference between sitting at home lamenting our losses and thinking that this new life too can be good.
 I wish people reached out instead of shying away when you say you’re widowed, often saying “that’s my worst fear” or “I couldn’t deal with it.”

 Widowhood is not contagious.
 And resilience isn’t something we do in a vacuum.

-I’m a writer who spends most of her days alone with an IMAC.
-My New Year’s Resolutions (1) to be less lonely in my own life and (2) to try to help people who are lonely.
+I’m a writer who spends most of her days alone with an iMac.
+As the world, or at least California reopens, I’m thinking about (1) how to be less lonely in my own life and (2) how to help people who are lonely.